daormar/debasher/doc/design_doc_resident.md

   still ends in the hard-kill fallback rather than a graceful close.
   Not re-confirmed with a real run under the new mechanism.

+  **Still not fixed, but no longer silent, since 2026-09-22 (section 4's "Failing loudly instead of retrying"): the hard-kill fallback this case falls into now reports itself, by a distinct exit code (`DEBASHER_STOP_RESIDENT_FORCED_EXIT`) `debasher_stop_resident` returns and `Supervisor`'s own escalation logs specifically, rather than only a stderr line a caller could miss or, as `Supervisor`'s own call already did, redirect away entirely.** Making the underlying gap itself durably recoverable was designed far enough to find two real holes (see that subsection): a materially larger change than accepted here, deliberately.

 ## 1. Control envelope

 Wire format: JSON Lines (one JSON object per line, `\n` as delimiter).
 Always